QuickLAP: Quick Language-Action Preference Learning for Semi-Autonomous Agents

-\textbf{H3: Performance Error.} We assessed performance error by comparing the behavior the vehicle learned to the optimal behavior participants attempted to emulate.
-We assessed this with a repeated measures ANOVA using algorithm as the within-subjects factor and NMSE as the dependent variable.
-We found that there was a significant effect on NMSE, $F(2,28)=4.174$, $p=.026$, $\eta_p^2=.230$ with a large effect size.
-Post-hoc analysis showed that QuickLAP achieved significantly lower NSME than both Language Only, $p=.015$ and pHRI, $p=.040$.
+\textbf{H3: Performance Error.} We assessed performance error by comparing the behavior the vehicle learned to the optimal behavior participants attempted to emulate, shown in Fig.~\ref{fig:user_study_mse}.
+We found that QuickLAP achieved significantly lower NMSE than both Language Only, $p=.015$, and pHRI, $p=.040$.